 Dry eye is a common condition in which the eyes are insufficiently lubricated, leading to itching, redness and pain.
-The eyes can become dry and irritated because the lacrimal glands are not producing a sufficient number of tears, or because there is a chemical imbalance in the tears themselves.
+The dry eyes can become irritated because the lacrimal glands are not producing a sufficient number of tears, or because there is a chemical imbalance in the tears themselves.
 Natural tears require a particular chemical balance to lubricate the eyes efficiently.
 Dr. Aizuss and his team in Encino and West Hills specialize in the diagnosis and treatment of dry eyes for patients all accross Southern California.

-Alleviating the symptoms of dry eye is important.
-Left untreated, they have the potential to damage vision.
-Dry eye can be diagnosed after a thorough examination of the eyes, and tear film osmolality testing to evaluate tear concentration.
+Alleviating the symptoms of dry eyes is important.
+Left untreated, dry eyes have the potential to damage your vision.
+Dry eyes can be diagnosed after a thorough examination of the eyes, and tear film osmolality testing to evaluate tear concentration.

-- Environmental conditions such as smoke, wind, low humidity, or excessive sun
+- Environmental conditions such as smoke, wind, and excessive sun

 - Long-term contact lens use